History of Boone Hall Plantation and Gardens

 1. Boone Hall Plantation House

 Visitors are welcome to take a guided Boone Hall Plantation House Tour during their visit.
-The tour is about thirty minutes and gives the history of the house and all the previous owners of the property.
+The guided tours of the first floor are about thirty minutes and gives the history of the house and all the previous owners of the property.

 2. Boone Hall Plantation Avenue of Oaks